 - For qualitative research, data should reflect prolonged engagement, persistent observation, and triangulation, with “thick description”

 A Discussion section:

 - presenting an evaluation and interpretation of the results

 - for statistical studies, effect sizes must be discussed along with statistical significance claims

 - causal inferences should be cautiously made, and not based solely on correlational approaches

 - results of the study should not be overly interpreted or generalized

-- including a summary and general implications of the study
+- including a summary, any limitations, and general implications of the study

 - proposing suggestions for further research